-Format: Individual instruction

 Prerequisite: Honours registration in Contemporary Studies and

-permission of the instructor and Director

 PLEASE NOTE: Students make take an independent reading course only when they reach their third or fourth year.
 Only one full course or equivalent may be taken in a year.
 No more than two full courses of this type may be taken during the course of study.